 Here you can see a few of my business cards.
 In my latest batch, which is almost gone, I ordered five different designs (as seen in the image above), each with the same business info on the back.
 Except for the vintage image of the girl with the dog – which I use as my logo – the other designs are sections of my greeting card designs.
 I send these out with my Etsy orders, in addition to handing them out whenever needed.
 My customers love them, so each time I need to reorder more MiniCards, I choose different card designs to keep it fresh.
 (Note to self: make sure I add my blog info to the next order!)

 |The Moo MiniCards box

 I also love the cardboard box, because it can be used for so many things once it’s empty of MiniCards.
+It’s the perfect blank to turn into an altered box.
 The dimensions of this tiny box, when closed, are approximately 3″ length x 2.25″ width x 1.5″ height.
 A tiny treasure box!
 Well, not yet.
 It is made of a recycled pulp – feels like cardboard – and is white except for the little logo.
 And the inside is the same fuchsia shade as the Moo logo on the outside.
 This is a perfect box to repurpose.

 So let’s do this!

 I knew I wanted to do something fancy and glittery.
 And I had an interesting color palette in my head too: silver, dark grey, olive, and pink.
 I admit that it came from the way my supply of Stickles were tucked into their spot on my shelves.
 Those colors were next to each other and looked pretty cool.
 So that’s as far as I thought through the first part of this project.
 I’m sure many of you can relate to starting a project before you know what you want the end result to be!

 Acrylic craft paints in Metallic Silver and Black